Bessel Equivariant Networks for Inversion of Transmission Effects in Multi-Mode Optical Fibres: Appendix

-A final connection can be made, now that there is a connection between the group action and the light cone, between the light cone and the wave equation.
+A final connection can be made between the light cone and the wave equation, given the connection between the group action and the light cone.
 Returning to the wave equation we note that it describes waves travelling with frequency independent speed.
 The character of the solution is different in odd and even dimensional spaces.
 In an odd dimensional space a disturbance propagates on the light cone and vanishes elsewhere.
 On the other hand, in an even dimensional space a disturbance propagates inside the entire light cone.
 Therefore, in an even dimensional space a disturbed medium never returns to rest.
-This phenomena if known as geometric dispersion.
+This phenomena is known as geometric dispersion.
 Here we are interested in even dimensional space as we have two spatial dimensions governing transmission through the fibre along with a third time dimension.
 We therefore expect the propagation of light through the fibre to be understood by propagation inside the entire light cone.
 Given the wave equation:

-A solution is possible through considering the three-dimensional theory if we regard $u$ as a function in three-dimensions and that the third dimension is independent.
-Therefore, we make the following requirements:
+A solution is possible by considering the three-dimensional theory, if we regard $u$ as a function in three dimensions and that the third dimension is independent.
+So, if we require:

-Then the three-dimensional solution equation becomes:
+then the three-dimensional solution equation becomes:

-Where $\alpha$ and $\beta$ are the first two coordinates on the unit sphere and $d\omega$ is the area element on the sphere.
-This integral can be written as a double integral over the disc $D$ with centre $x,y$ and radius $ct$:
+where $\alpha$ and $\beta$ are the first two coordinates on the unit sphere and $d\omega$ is the area element on the sphere.
+The integral can be written as a double integral over disc $D$ with centre $x,y$ and radius $ct$:

-Therefore, it becomes clear that the solution does not only depend on the data on the light cone where:
+It becomes clear that the solution does not only depend on the data on the light cone where:

 but on the entire data inside the light cone.
 Therefore, it can be seen how the solution to the wave equation yields the interpretation of the light cone in the precise way that was yielded by the analysis of the group $\mathrm{SO}^{+}(2,1)$.